github/opensource.guide/overviews/os-contributing/index.md

 - **Owner –** Person or organization responsible for creating the project.
 - **Maintainer(s) –** People responsible for implementing changes and driving the project's direction.
 The owner and the maintainer can be the same people.
-- **Core-contributors –** People with write access to a repository who make regular contributions.
+- **Core contributors –** People with write access to a repository who make regular contributions.
 - **Contributors –** People who have had a pull request merged into a project.
 - **Community Members –** People who use and care about the project and are active in bug tracking, feature discussions, and pull requests.